 - Pat the chicken breasts dry and cut into 1" cubes.

 - Combine chicken pieces, flour, curry powder, and salt in a large airtight container.
 Put the lid on and shake to coat the chicken pieces in flour.

 - In a large skillet, heat 2-3 tablespoons oil over medium heat until shimmering.
 Add the chicken to the skillet in an even layer using tongs so you don't dump excess flour into the pan.

 - Cook the chicken, stirring and turning them until just barely cooked through.
 They’ll be golden brown on the outside and some of the light breading will start sticking to the bottom of the pan.
 This can take 5-7 minutes.
 Remove the cooked chicken to a plate and set aside.
 They’ll continue cooking as they rest.

-- Add the chicken back to the sauce and let simmer an additional 10 minutes stirring occasionally.
+- Add the chicken back to the sauce, reduce heat to low, and simmer an additional 10 minutes.

-- If you’re cooking for 4+ people, add a third chicken breast or two additional chicken thighs.
+- If you’re cooking for 6+ people, you may want to add a third chicken breast or two chicken thighs.

-- If the sauce is too spicy, stir a dollop of sour cream or yogurt into the sauce or serve with a dollop on the side.
+- If the sauce is too spicy, stir a dollop of sour cream or greek yogurt into the sauce or serve with a dollop of cilantro lime yogurt sauce on the side.